 In school, children should read textbooks about these people, learn from their teachers who they are, and about their lives, origins, and particularities.
 Those children will grow up to be adults who lack the prejudices of the past.
 This way, a relationship of respect and peace could be established.

 BE – Have you ever suffered prejudice, in Brazil or abroad, as a foreigner working with Brazilian natives?

 EB – I have had some not very pleasant encounters during these 17 years of work.
 It’s normal!
 We can face jealousy, criticism or negative judgments anywhere in the world, regardless of our gender, origin and work.
 I recently had a meeting with a wise friend from Cambodia.
-He told me, “The more good and important projects you have, the more criticisms you will receive.
+He told me, “The more good, important projects you take on, the more criticisms you will receive.
 The important thing is to be focused on your goals.
 If criticism comes, ask if you can use it to improve your work.
-If not, do not worry and forget what you’ve heard.”
+If not, do not worry, and forget what you’ve heard.”

 I have met several people who had prejudices, not about me, but about indigenous peoples.
 I do not see these false ideas as evil, but as a result of the lack of information about these peoples, and, consequently, a lack of understanding of them.